-As the world is starting to open up again, it’s inevitable that travel restrictions will soon be lifted and people will be allowed to travel from one country or one state to another.
+As the world opens up again, travel restrictions will soon be lifted and people will be able to travel from one country to another.
 However, the world is no longer the way it used to be.
-Everyone must keep in mind that going around involves health and safety precautions.
+Every individual must keep in mind that traveling involves health and safety precautions.

 Guidelines for fully vaccinated travelers